Atrophic Scars

 Hypertrophic and keloid scars

-Hypertrophic scars take the same size and shape of the acne they replace.
+If you have raised scars resulting from acne, you may have hypertrophic scars or keloid scars.
+Raised scars form because of a build-up of scar tissue that takes the place of where the acne once was.
+Hypertrophic scars take the same size and shape as the acne they replace.
 Keloid scars, on the other hand, can grow to be much larger and affect the surrounding skin beyond the site of the acne.
 People with darker skin tones tend to suffer more from these types of acne scars.

 Rolling scars

 Rolling acne scars occur when bands of scar tissue form underneath the skin.
-As a result, it gives your skin a wavy, rolling and uneven appearance.
+As a result, it gives your skin a wavy, rolling, and uneven appearance.

 Boxcar acne scars